SUPERINTENDENT OF PUBLIC WORKS

 The Village of Gouverneur, Department of Public Works has a total of 12 dedicated employees - ranging from 1-28 years of experience.
 We have a Superintendent of Public Works, a senior clerk/safety officer, eight motor equipment operators, and three employees licensed to work at the Wastewater Treatment Facility and Water Filtration Plant who strive on a daily basis to make our community safe and a comfortable place to live, work and visit.

 Services Provided by the Department of Public Works of the Village of Gouverneur

 Scrap Metal Recycling

-Brush Pick Up.
 Brush pick up is done seasonally on a zone by zone basis.
 In the spring scheduled brush pick up is during May and June.
 In the fall, scheduled brush pick up is during October and November.
 Items for brush pick up must be placed alongside the curb but not in the street.
 Items allowed for pick up are garden and yard waste, and tree limbs (cut into manageable sized pieces).
-Leaves must be piled neatly at the curbside.
-We are no longer able to pick up bagged leaves/garden waste.
+Leaves and/or small amounts of garden waste MUST be bagged.
 No construction materials or household trash/garbage will be picked up.

 1st Week of May and 1st Week of June

 2nd Week of May and 2nd Week of June